 Dedicated EEO-TIX Team for Healthcare

-Due to the size of the Keck health system and the other associated entities, as well as the uniqueness of their operations, EEO-TIX has established a dedicated team for intake, outreach, and support, as well as investigation and resolution, to promptly and appropriately respond in partnership with Keck Medicine of USC, all reports in the healthcare setting.
+Due to the size of the Keck health system and the other associated entities, as well as the uniqueness of their operations, EEO-TIX has established a dedicated team for intake, outreach, and support, as well as investigation and resolution, to promptly and appropriately respond in partnership with Keck Medicine of USC, to all reports in the healthcare setting.
 The team is led by the Deputy EEO-TIX Coordinator for Healthcare, Nicoli Richardson, in collaboration with the Vice President for EEO-TIX and Title IX Coordinator.
 The Deputy is supported by a Senior Investigator, Kasey Mitchell; Intake/Administrative Assistant Erica Gutierrez; and, as needed, a pool of trained external investigators and experts with healthcare experience.

 Nicoli has more than a decade of legal and civil rights experience in the medical and health care fields, which gives her a unique understanding of issues in the field.
 In her role, Nicoli regularly interacts with Keck Medicine of USC partners to address intersecting issues involving medical standards of care and reports of discrimination or harassment under the Policy.
 Read more about Nicoli Richardson.